Michael Mulgrew: Closing of "rubber rooms"

 On April 15, 2010, the United Federation of Teachers, Mulgrew, and Mayor Michael Bloomberg announced an agreement to close temporary reassignment centers (TRCs), also known as "rubber rooms," where the Department of Education sent teachers and other employees who were being investigated or going through a hearing process.
 However, the elimination of the rubber rooms by the UFT and Mayor Michael Bloomberg in 2010 in the public eye did not solve the issue of employees of the school system removed for various reasons, who continue to remain sitting in various school offices, school buildings and borough offices throughout New York City after being removed from their positions pending the results of their hearings, or not.

 Medicare Advantage plan

 Mulgrew, the Executive Vice Chair of the Municipal Labor Committee, a consortium of all New York City public employee labor unions, advanced a plan that would move UFT retirees and other retired New York City workers from Medicare into a new, privately run Medicare Advantage plan and removing retirees access to Traditional Medicare and implemented copays on all their tests and visits to the doctor or lab.
 Large numbers of UFT retirees have complained about the proposed plan and joined with tens of thousands of other City Retirees to halt the move in court.
 Retired New York City teachers and other New York City retirees have protested that the new plan falls short and organized opposition to the new plan and a Manhattan Supreme Court Justice agreed.
 The Mayor has appealed every loss in court and so far has not had the decisions overturned.
-Traditional Medicare does not have networks of doctors or hospitals and 99% of doctors in America accept it.
-There are rare prior authorizations, thus if your doctor orders a test or procedure you get it.
-Medicare Advantage is not Medicare or an advantage; There is a narrow network of providers, out of network use can be costly to the retiree and not included in any caps and requires upfront out-of-pocket costs.
-Prior Authorization also delays and denies care the patient needs because they are for-profit private companies.